 The Authority's proposed costs include all specific adjustments and the Authority's proposed cost escalations as noted above.

-As noted in Volume 1, the Authority has applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012/13.
+In the Draft Report, the Authority applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012-13.
 A further 0.75% saving arising from labour productivity is also applied, compounding annually.